 Just because you know how to do many of the technical tasks that make your company run smoothly, it doesn’t mean that you should do them personally.
 While you have the skill and expertise acquired from doing them many times yourself, remember you also benefited from the guidance of others along the way, or learned valuable lessons through trial and error.

 Be a mentor, not a meddler.
 Even when dealing with particularly challenging tasks or complicated responsibilities like financial controls and project management: delegate.
-Do the work only you, as president, can.
+Do the work that only you, as leader, can do.

 Delegate Down: Begin the Fix Today